babylonchain/babylonchain.github.io/docs/testnet/getting-funds.md

 # Getting Testnet Tokens

-To be able to interact with the testnet you need to get testnet tokens.
+🔎 Learn how to get testnet tokens for Babylon.

+---

 In this guide we will go through how you can create a keyring and request for tokens through the Babylon testnet faucet.